analogdevicesinc/ai8x-synthesis/docs/Windows.md

 ### Could not Install Packages due to an OSError

-When `pip3 install -U pip setup tools wheel` returns that it could not uninstall pip3.exe, simply ignore the error and repeat the command one more time.
+When `pip3 install -U pip setuptools wheel` returns that it could not uninstall pip3.exe, simply ignore the error and repeat the command one more time.

 ![packages-error](packages-error.png)